PSA Group: Developing markets

-PSA was actively committed to developing its market presence and sales in many fast growing developing countries and regions of the world.
-This led to huge investments and partnerships in South America, Iran (Iran Khodro) and China (Dongfeng Peugeot-Citroën Automobile).
-It announced plans to invest €650 million in a manufacturing plant in Sanand, India.
-With a capacity of 170,000 vehicles, the Sanand plant started production of the aaa in 2020.
+PSA wanted to develop its market presence and sales in many fast growing developing countries and regions of the world.

+In Argentina, Citroën produced the 3CV, Ami 8 and Méhari from 1960 to 1979.
+Peugeot began producti9n in 1960.
+Peugeot and Fiat merged their operations in 1980 to form Sevel Argentina, and Franco Macri became the controller two years later amid the economic crisis.
+Fiat left the Sevel joint venture in 1996, and the PSA Group became the sole owner of the operations in 1999.
+In Brazil, Peugeot opened a plant in Porto Real in 2001.

+Iran Khodro has produced Peugeot models in Iran since 1991.
+Its first model was the Peugeot 405, which later spawned the derivatives Peugeot RD, Peugeot Pars and IKCO Samand.

+In China, the Guangzhou Peugeot Automobile Company joint venture produced the Peugeot 504 and Peugeot 505 from 1989 to 1997.
+Dongfeng Peugeot-Citroën was founded in 1992 in collaboration with the Dongfeng Motor Corporation.
+Its first model was the Citroën Fukang, followed by the Citroën Xsara Picasso and Peugeot 307 in 2001.

+In 2011, PSA announced announced plans to invest €650 million in a manufacturing plant in Sanand, India.
+However the plan was abandoned the following year.
+In 2017, PSA announced a joint venture with CK Birla to build cars in the former Hindustan Motors plant in Tiruvallur.
+PSA also purchased Ambassador brand from Hindustan Motors.
+The Citroën C3 and C5 Aircross were launched in 2022.

 In Kazakhstan, assembly of the Peugeot passenger cars will start in June 2013 with a production capacity of 4,000 units per year at the beginning and more than 10,000 units in the near future.
 A PSA plant was opened in 2018 in Tunisia and in 2019 in Kenitra in Morocco.

-Citroën will enter the Indian market in early 2021, with the launch of the C5 Aircross SUV manufactured at a plant in Tiruvallur, India.

-Peugeot Citroën Automobiles S.A.
+Peugeot Citroën Automobiles

-The manufacturer of Peugeot, Citroën and DS Automobiles-branded cars and vans, 100% owned by PSA Group and formed from the combination of Automobiles Citroën and Automobiles Peugeot.
-Automobiles Citroën, Automobiles Peugeot, and DS Automobiles remain in operation in relation to specific retail operations in various countries but not in the development or manufacture of vehicles.
+The manufacturer of Peugeot, Citroën and DS-branded cars and vans, 100% owned by PSA and formed from the combination of Automobiles Citroën and Automobiles Peugeot.
+Automobiles Citroën, Automobiles Peugeot, and DS remain in operation in relation to specific retail operations in various countries but not in the development or manufacture of vehicles.